Saw Movies Streaming: How To Watch The Horror Movies Online

 (Image credit: Lionsgate Films)

-Director James Wan and writer Leigh Whannell, arguably, changed horror genre and, undeniably, jumpstarted one of the most endurable and influential horror movie franchises in recent memory with the first installment of the Saw movies in 2004.
-By fusing themes of detective noir fiction with the tone and viscera of French horror cinema's controversial New Extremity movement, they created a clever, suspenseful, and unforgettably shocking thriller unlike anything the world had seen before.
+Director James Wan and writer Leigh Whannell, arguably, changed the horror genre and, undeniably, jumpstarted one of the most endurable and influential horror movie franchises in recent memory with the first installment of the Saw movies in 2004.
+By fusing themes of detective noir fiction with the tone and viscera of French horror cinema's controversial New Extremity movement, they created a clever, suspenseful, and unforgettably shocking thriller now regarded as one of the best horror movies of the 2000s.

-The following eight installments (and counting) would continue to follow the horrifying challenges of morally corrupt serial killer (a term used loosely here) John "Jigsaw" Kramer (Tobin Bell) and that of the apprentices who sought to uphold his legacy with increasingly elaborate death traps -- which, arguably, the sequels become a little more preoccupied with.
-However, we cannot deny that we are curious what "games" are in store for the forthcoming tenth installment, Saw X, which is heading to theaters in October 2023.
+The subsequent installments would continue to follow the horrifying challenges of morally corrupt serial killer (a term used loosely here) John "Jigsaw" Kramer (Tobin Bell) and that of the apprentices who sought to uphold his legacy with increasingly elaborate death traps -- which, arguably, the sequels become a little more preoccupied with.
+However, we cannot deny that we are curious what "games" are in store for the forthcoming Saw XI, which is heading to theaters in September 2024.
 As we wait for the one of the most anticipated upcoming horror movies, let's relive its predecessors on streaming or as digital rentals.

 Cary Elwes in Saw